vishalcloudyuga/dcos-docs/1.9/overview/architecture/task-types.md

 - The Marathon scheduler provides **services** (Apps and Pods), which run continuously and in parallel.
 - The Metronome scheduler provides **jobs**, which run immediately or on a defined schedule.

-For more on Marathon services, see [Service Management with Marathon](/docs/1.9/usage/marathon/) or the [Marathon docs](https://mesosphere.github.io/marathon/docs/).
+For more on Marathon services, see the [Services docs](/docs/1.9/usage/marathon/) or the [Marathon docs](https://mesosphere.github.io/marathon/docs/).

-For more on Metronome jobs, see the [Metronome docs](/docs/1.9/usage/jobs/).
+For more on Metronome jobs, see the [Jobs docs](/docs/1.9/usage/jobs/).

 ### User space schedulers